President, Howard Geltman

 Tammy is great at crocheting all sizes of blankets.
 She is very active with her grandchildren.
 Tammy also interacts with seniors and assists at the Senior Center in Cromwell.

-On May 16, 2017 the Middletown Lions Club presented Tammy was presented with an Optilec Closed Circuit TV that enlarged printed materials for people with visual impairments.
+On May 16, 2017 the Middletown Lions Club presented Tammy an Optilec Closed Circuit TV that enlarged printed materials for people with visual impairments.
 From that meeting on, Tammy came to many of our other meetings to see what other work the Lions did.
 “I was so happy when the Middletown Lions Club assisted me.
 I wanted to help others in return”, Tammy said.